<em>Delosperma</em>, perennial ice plant: planting and growing

 Maintenance, pruning and care of Delosperma

-Remove faded flowers to encourage renewed flowering.
+Remove faded flowers to encourage their renewal.

 When and how to prune delosperma